Take time to do what makes your soul happy.

 Why oh why all weekends can’t be like this? (–,) Such thing makes me look forward for the next one.
 Till then. (–,)

 For those interested.
-Here’s a link that you might make use of.
+Here’s a link that you can make use of.